Stavanger Airport: Accidents

 See 1961 Holtaheia Vickers Viking crash.

-On 9 August 1961 Vickers VC.1 Viking 3B (registration: G-AHPM), operated by Cunard Eagle Airways (later British Eagle) crashed on into a mountain near Holta on approach to Stavanger Airport, Sola from London Heathrow airport with the deaths of all 39 on board: 3 crew, 34 schoolboys from The Archbishop Lanfranc School in Thornton Heath, London, plus two members of staff from the school.
+On 9 August 1961, a Vickers VC.1 Viking 3B (registration: G-AHPM), operated by Cunard Eagle Airways crashed into a mountain near Holta on approach to Stavanger Airport, Sola from Heathrow Airport with the deaths of all 39 on board: 3 crew, 34 schoolboys from The Archbishop Lanfranc School in Thornton Heath, London, plus two members of staff from the school.
 The Norwegian report on the incident concluded that the pilot was off-course for unknown reasons.
 The aircraft crashed into a hill approximately 500 m (1,600 ft) high, approximately 13 km north of the airport at about 16:23.
 The 50th anniversary was marked by a book published in summer 2011, The Lanfranc Boys by Rosalind Jones, sister of Quentin Green, one of the victims.

-On 7 January 2020 a major fire broke out in the main parking garage, later found to have started from a vehicle with faulty wiring (2005 Opel Zafira) as the driver attempted to start the vehicle and it subsequently caught fire then quickly spread to nearby cars.
+On 7 January 2020, a major fire broke out in the main parking garage, later found to have started from a vehicle with faulty wiring (2005 Opel Zafira) as the driver attempted to start the vehicle and it subsequently caught fire then quickly spread to nearby cars.
 The fire burned for nearly 7 hours, causing a partial collapse of the parking garage and destroying an estimated two to three hundred vehicles.
 An important factor that influenced the spread of the fire was a lack of a sprinkler system.
 No injuries or fatalities were reported.